PixeyeHQ/actors.unity/README.md

 ## 📖 Layers Overview
 As already said, layers are very important part of the framework.
 Each layer represents a unity scene and holds several important modules of the framework.
 When the layer is removed or changed everything that is inside of the layer will be cleaned up.
-Another important thing is that *any* **Actor** or **Monocache** components will start working *only* after initialization and setup of the layer.
-The concepts of **actor** and **monocache** will be discussed further.
+Another important thing is that *any* **actor** or **monocached** components will start working *only* after initialization and setup of the layer.
+The concepts of **actor** and **monocached** will be discussed further.

 * **Public Layer Modules**
   * **Engine**   : Core module that controls all other updates.